StackStorm/st2docs/docs/source/install/uninstall.rst

 .. note::

-  If uninstalling a version earlier than StackStorm 3.3 then add postgresql to list of services if running on your system.
+  If uninstalling a version earlier than StackStorm 3.3, add postgresql to list of services to stop if is running on your system.